 A SOP contains activities that have already been considered and accepted by the Queensland Schools Animal Ethics Committee (QSAEC) as being ethically sound.
 It details best practice methods for using the animals detailed in the SOP for scientific purposes.
 The SOPs have been approved by the QSAEC and are reviewed by the committee at least every three years.

 The Queensland Schools Animal Ethics Committee will send you an approval number via email.
 Once this is received you may conduct the activity.
 The approval number must be recorded on your school's animal activity register.

-Approval to use a SOP can take up to 5 working days after the Animal Ethics Officer receives the signed Activity Notification Form (i.e. the final page of each standard operating procedure).
+Approval to use a SOP can take up to 5 working days after the Animal Ethics Officer receives the signed Application/Activity Notification Form (i.e. the final page of each SOP).

-If you are making a full application to the Queensland Schools Animal Ethics Committee (QSEAC) or requesting a variation to the SOP, the QSAEC will make its decision at its next scheduled meeting.
+If you are making a full application because no SOP exists for the species you have selected or if you are requesting a variation to the SOP, the QSAEC will make its decision at its next scheduled meeting.
 Responses to applicants are sent 3 to 5 working days after the meeting date.

 Approved methods of euthanising cane toads are detailed in the Cane toad standard operating procedure 285K - 1) use of HopStop 2) refrigeration followed by freezing 3) refrigeration followed by use of clove oil and freezing.

 In accordance with ANZCCART guidelines , the use of Dettol or Aqui-S are not considered to be humane methods of euthanasia.